SPRING BLOG/2025

 Dale Eugene Porter.
 My earthly father whom I will see sooner than later in the "sweet by and by."

-I imagine he's already waiting for me by the piano.
+I'll bet he's waiting for me by the piano.

 This is the last photo I took with my dad.
 We were on a garden tour and he wanted to do the whole thing, so we rented a little cart for the afternoon.